ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

 #### Full virtualisation vs Para-virtualisation

 ##### Full virtualisation

+ Full virtualization requires that every salient feature of the hardware be reflected into one of several virtual machines – including the full instruction set, input/output operations, interrupts, memory access, and whatever other elements are used by the software that runs on the bare machine, and that is intended to run in a virtual machine.
+In such an environment, any software capable of execution on the raw hardware can be run in the virtual machine and, in particular, any operating systems.

 - allow an unmodified guest OS to run in isolation by simulating full hardware (e.g. VMWare)
 - Guest OS has no idea it is not on physical machine